thoughtspot/thoughtspot.github.io/_admin/loading/chasm-trap.md

 ## Chasm trap limitations

 Join information in **What am I Looking At?** does not appear for searches on a worksheet containing a chasm trap or on base tables that are related over a chasm trap.

-###  Workarounds

-In some cases, there is a workaround of saving an answer as a worksheet (Aggregated Worksheet).
-See the ThoughtSpot User Guide for details on how to do this.
-If you save a chasm trap search as a worksheet, it becomes a materialized view of the answer.
-Effectively, it is then just a regular table (no chasm trap).
-As such, most of the issues above will not affect searches on the saved worksheet.